Logg-y/openrct2-configurable-objective-setter/designnotes.md

 Having both a guest and financial difficulty slider is probably redundant.
 The guest one alone already governs available cash, and having two sliders that interact together in nonlinear fashion would just be confusing.

-Instead, "how much loose cash do you finish with" seems like a much better value.
+Instead, "how much loose cash do you have on average?" seemed like a better gauge of "how tight is this scenario financially"

 ## Spending plan review